-“I’m a Product Manager at TradeGecko, an inventory management SaaS company based in Singapore.
+“I’m a Product Manager at TradeGecko, an inventory management SaaS based in Singapore.

 This post is a recollection of personal experiences which helped me figure out what I want to do in the foreseeable future, namely Product Management.

 You might relate to some parts of it, especially if you’ve just become a product manager yourself, or currently in transition.”

 In early 2010 I received Monbukagakusho Scholarship and moved to Tokyo from Moscow.
 I was a young and naive boy from a post-Communist country who just got out.
 And I didn’t have a plan.
 For years I’ve been preparing to leave Russia, and when my dreams came true, I was out of ideas what life to lead from now on.

 In Japan, I joined Tokyo Institute of Technology first as a researcher, and then as a PhD student.
 After my academic stint began, I realized that I could do more with my life.
 I started trying lots of different things, hoping to find my “calling”.

 First, I bought a bass guitar and joined Tokyo Tech rock club.
 I also collected vintage synthesizers and drum machines, fixed them if they were broken, and sometimes even circuit bent them.
 Music made a great hobby, but something was still missing.

 Back in Moscow, I couldn’t really choose which classes to take.
 All 6 years of our curriculum were predetermined, fixed.
 In Japan, things were different.
 I was doing a research in robotics, but I could also take any class I wanted, and that was luxury.

 As I found out, Tokyo Tech had a great school of Management of Technology, on top of its engineering departments.
 In fact, it was the first MoT school in Japan, and it was one of the best in the country.
 I couldn’t miss this opportunity and began taking Innovation Management classes.